coderehan/Android-Security-Interview-Preparation/README.md

-# 🔐 Android Security — Interview Preparation
+🔐 Android Security — Interview Preparation

-«A practical Android interview guide covering the most commonly asked security concepts, explained in simple words + real-life examples.»
+«A practical Android security interview guide with simple explanations, real-life examples, and interview-ready answers.»

 ---

+📚 Table of Contents

+1. "Secure Data Storage" (#1-secure-data-storage)
+2. "Android Keystore" (#2-android-keystore)
+3. "Secure Token Storage" (#3-secure-token-storage)
+4. "Hardcoded Secrets" (#4-hardcoded-secrets)
+5. "Biometric Authentication" (#5-biometric-authentication)
+6. "BiometricPrompt" (#6-biometricprompt)
+7. "Authentication vs Authorization" (#7-authentication-vs-authorization)
+8. "HTTP vs HTTPS" (#8-http-vs-https)
+9. "How HTTPS Works" (#9-how-https-works)
+10. "SSL/TLS" (#10-ssltls)
+11. "SSL/TLS Handshake" (#11-ssltls-handshake)
+12. "MITM Attack" (#12-mitm-attack)
+13. "Preventing MITM Attacks" (#13-preventing-mitm-attacks)
+14. "Certificate Pinning" (#14-certificate-pinning)
+15. "Network Security Configuration" (#15-network-security-configuration)
+16. "Cleartext Traffic" (#16-cleartext-traffic)
+17. "Reverse Engineering" (#17-reverse-engineering)
+18. "ProGuard" (#18-proguard)
+19. "R8" (#19-r8)
+20. "ProGuard vs R8" (#20-proguard-vs-r8)
+21. "Code Obfuscation" (#21-code-obfuscation)
+22. "API Keys & Secrets" (#22-api-keys--secrets)
+23. "APK Signing" (#23-apk-signing)
+24. ""android:exported"" (#24-androidexported)
+25. "Securing Android Components" (#25-securing-android-components)
+26. "WebView Security" (#26-webview-security)
+27. ""addJavascriptInterface()"" (#27-addjavascriptinterface)
+28. "Reverse Engineering Tools" (#28-reverse-engineering-tools)
+29. "Root Detection" (#29-root-detection)

+---

-<h2> 1.
-Secure Data Storage </h2>
+1. Secure Data Storage

 ❓ How do you securely store sensitive data in Android?

-Sensitive information such as authentication tokens, encryption keys and personal information should not be stored as plain text.
+Sensitive data such as authentication tokens, encryption keys, passwords, and personal information should not be stored as plain text.

-Depending on the requirement, Android provides mechanisms such as:
+For sensitive data, we can use:

 - Android Keystore
 - Encrypted storage
-- Encrypted databases/files
+- Encrypted files/database
 - Secure token storage

 The important rule is:

-«Never store sensitive information in plain text if an attacker could access the device/app data.»
+«Never store sensitive information as plain text.»

 💡 Real-life example

-A banking app should never store your login password like:
+A banking app should not simply save a user's password inside a normal text file or SharedPreferences.

-password = "MyPassword123"

-Instead, sensitive credentials should be protected using appropriate Android security mechanisms.
+Instead, sensitive information should be protected using appropriate Android security mechanisms.

 🎯 Interview answer

-«"For sensitive data, I avoid plain-text storage and use Android Keystore-backed encryption or encrypted storage depending on the use case."»
+«"I avoid storing sensitive data in plain text and use encrypted storage with Android Keystore where appropriate."»

 ---

-<h2> 2.
-Android Keystore </h2>
+2. Android Keystore

 ❓ What is Android Keystore?

-Android Keystore is a system that allows an application to generate and use cryptographic keys securely.
+Android Keystore is a secure place provided by Android to create and protect encryption keys.

-The important point is that the app doesn't need to directly handle the raw key material.

-Keys can also be stored using hardware-backed security on supported devices.
+Your app can use these keys to encrypt or decrypt data, but the key itself is protected by Android.

+On some devices, the key can also be protected by special hardware, making it even harder to extract.

 💡 Real-life example

-Think of Keystore like a bank locker.
+Think of Android Keystore like a bank locker.

-You can ask the bank to use something inside the locker, but you don't necessarily walk around carrying the valuable item yourself.
+You can ask the bank to use something inside the locker, but you don't carry the valuable item around yourself.

-Similarly, your app can ask Android to perform cryptographic operations using a protected key.
+Similarly, your app asks Android to use the encryption key when needed.

 🎯 Interview answer

-«"Android Keystore provides a secure way to generate and use cryptographic keys, with hardware-backed protection available on supported devices."»
+«"Android Keystore securely creates and protects cryptographic keys so apps can use them without directly exposing the keys."»

 ---

-<h2> 3.
-Secure Token Storage </h2>
+3. Secure Token Storage

 ❓ How do you securely store access and refresh tokens?

-Authentication tokens are sensitive because someone possessing a valid token may be able to access the user's account.
+Access and refresh tokens are sensitive because someone with a valid token may be able to access the user's account.

-Avoid storing them in:
+Avoid storing tokens in:

 - Plain SharedPreferences
 - Logs
 - Hardcoded constants
 - Unencrypted files

-Use secure/encrypted storage, often backed by Android Keystore.
+Use secure/encrypted storage and protect encryption keys using Android Keystore where appropriate.

 💡 Real-life example

-A food delivery app stores a user's authentication token so they don't need to log in every time.
+A food delivery app stores an authentication token so the user doesn't have to log in every time.

-If that token is stolen, someone may be able to impersonate the user.
+If someone steals that token, they may be able to impersonate the user.

 🎯 Interview answer